Preventing and Preparing for a Healthcare Fraud Investigation

 Preventing and responding to healthcare fraud

-Even despite best efforts to protect against healthcare fraud, medical and dental providers, pharmaceutical companies, healthcare insurance companies, and other healthcare related companies may still be victimized.
-If the worst happens, you can expect a full-scale investigation, typically led by the FBI in conjunction with federal, state, and local agencies as well as insurance groups and insurance investigative units.
+Even despite best efforts to protect against healthcare fraud, medical and dental providers, along with insurance companies may still be victimized.
+In the worst-case scenario a full-scale investigation may be required, typically led by the FBI in conjunction with federal, state, and local agencies as well as insurance groups and insurance investigative units.

 - COVID-19 may have created fraud opportunities, but it also slowed the court’s ability to hear fraud cases.
 Here’s what to expect as the courts reopen